 The required disabled car parking space shall be clearly marked and signposted for the sole use by disabled persons.

-Signage shall be erected adjacent to the driveway to indicate that the parking bays to the north-west of the driveway are to be utilised for staff parking.
-This is to reduce potential vehicular/pedestrian conflict within the driveway area and path linking to public transport services at the front of the site.

 All car parking spaces, line marking and signage shall be completed prior to the issue of an Interim or Final Occupation Certificate, whichever occurs first.

 Bicycle Parking Racks

-Secure bicycle parking/storage shall be provided to accommodate bicycles for employees of the facility, in a location that is secure and readily accessible by staff.
+Secure bicycle parking/storage shall be provided to in accordance with the approved plans and accommodate bicycles for employees of the facility, in a location that is secure and readily accessible by staff.

 The installation and dimensions of the bicycle parking/storage shall be in accordance with the Austroads ‘Cycling Aspects of Austroads Guides’ and Australian Standard AS2890.3:1993.
 These works shall be completed prior to the issue of the Final Occupation Certificate.